Professionals working

 • Failing to register with the correct Professional Body.

 Don’t navigate this alone.
 At Abroadscope, we specialize in Critical Skills Visas.
-We verify your eligibility, handle the professional body registration, and ensure your application meets every Home Affairs requirement.
+We verify your eligibility, handle the professional body registration, and ensure your application meets every Department of Home Affairs requirement for a first-time approval.